ricky8k/Simple-Cross-Product-Calculator/README.md

 Download `Simple.Cross-Product.Calculator.py` from the Releases tab.
 Run/open to start the script.

-File was tested only with Microsoft Windows, may or may not work with Linux-based distros.
+File was tested with Python 3.9.2 with Windows 10 19043.1237, may or may not work with older Windows version or with Linux-based distros.

 ## Usage
 You will need the two rectangular forms of the two given vectors.